 “Good so!
 I've been watching your interviews today, Jim, especially with young women.
 I'm not the only woman to suffer from this creep.
-Staying here to midnight is not enough, it's gotta be three whole days now...”
+Staying here till midnight is not enough, it's gotta be three whole days now...”

 “Have you cast a spell on him, Amy?”

 “You don't believe me, Jim.
 I'm going to stare heavily at you and your cameraman; and demand that you stand on one leg...”